saitamasahil/Lawnchair_Magisk/README.md

 ### Features
 - Simple to install.
 Just flash & forget.
 - 6 Different types of lawnicons available.
-Desired lawnicons can be selected while flashing in magisk.
+Desired lawnicons can be selected using **Lawnicons Manager** app.
 [Check Preview](https://telegra.ph/Lawnicons-Preview-01-30) of these themed icons here.
+Lawnicons Manager app can be accessed through app drawer after flashing launcher.
 - Out of the box navigation gestures support with proper animations.
 - Google Feed(Lawnfeed) included.